c3lang/c3-web/src/content/docs/FAQ/allfeatures.md

 15. `$nameof` turns an identifier into its local string name.
 16. `$qnameof` turns an identifier into its local string name with the module prefixed.
 17. Compile time constant values are always compile time folded for arithmetic operations and casts.
-18. `$$FUNCTION` returns the current function as an identifier.
+18. `$$FUNCTION` returns the current function as an identifier, as if its name had been written in place of `$$FUNCTION`.

 ### Changed

 1. `#define` for constants is replaced by untyped constants, e.g. `#define SOME_CONSTANT 1` becomes `const SOME_CONSTANT = 1;`.
 2. `#define` for variable and function aliases is replaced by `alias`, e.g. `#define native_foo win32_foo` becomes `alias native_foo = win32_foo;`
-3. In-function `#if...#else..#endif` is replaced by `$if`, `#if...#elif...#endif` is replaced by `$switch`.
+3. In-function `#if...#else..#endif` is replaced by `$if` and `#if...#elif...#endif` is replaced by `$switch`.
 4. For converting code into a string use `$stringify`.
 5. Macros for date, line etc are replaced by `$$DATE`, `$$FILE`, `$$FILEPATH`, `$$FUNC`, `$$LINE`, `$$MODULE`, `$$TIME`.

 ### Removed

 1. Top level `#if...#endif` does not have a counterpart.
 Use `@if` instead.
-2. No `#include` directives, `$include` will include text but isn't for the same use.
+2. No `#include` directives, `$include` will include text, but normally C3 code will use `import` to access code from other modules.

 ## Macros

 ### Added

 1. `macro` for defining macros.
-2. "Function-like" macros have no prefix and has only regular parameters or type parameters.
+2. “Function-like” macros have no prefix and have only regular parameters or type parameters.
-3. "At"-macros are prefixed with `@` and may also have compile time values, expression parameters, and may have a trailing body.
+3. “At”-macros are prefixed with `@` and may also have compile time values, expression parameters, and a trailing body.
-4. Type parameters have the prefix `$` and conform to the type naming standard ("$TypeFoo").
+4. Type parameters are prefixed with `$` and conform to C3's required type naming convention (e.g. `$TypeFoo`, a.k.a.
+"PascalCase").
-5. Expression parameters are unevaluated expressions, this is similar to arguments to `#define`.
+5. Expression parameters (i.e. macro parameters prefixed with `#`) are unevaluated expressions.
+This is similar to arguments to `#define` in C.
 6. Compile time values have a `$` prefix and must contain compile time constant values.
 7. Any macro that evaluates to a constant result can be used as if it was the resulting constant.
 8. Macros may be recursively evaluated.